Justincisive/Aussienomics/content/_index.md

 description = "Aussienomics is your home for thoughtful analysis and commentary on the economic, political, and social issues shaping Australia."
 +++

 Welcome to Aussienomics, your lens into Australia's complex economic, political, and social landscape.
-We promise an insightful, nuanced perspective -- no hysterics or sensationalism.
+We offer an insightful, nuanced perspective -- no hysterics or sensationalism.
 Just well-researched economic commentary grounded in facts.

 Keep yourself informed by [subscribing](/subscribe) to our newsletter using the box below.